Williamson Health Law, PLLC

 Your primary duty is to care for your patient.
 Unfortunately, you aren’t given carte blanche to do so.
 Your care must fall within the lines of hospital and clinic rules.
 There are also state and federal regulations to which you must adhere, as well as your ethical obligations.

 All of these factors can impede your ability to provide the type of care you feel your patient deserves.
 Sometimes, it can be tempting to flout the rules to help your patient get the treatment they need.
 Some medical professionals may perform an end-run around rules and regulations by engaging in a practice known as upcoding.
-While you may believe you are doing what is morally right, upcoding is considered a
+While you may believe you are doing what is morally right, upcoding is considered a form of billing fraud.
+Upcoding could put your medical license at risk.

 Contact